 PNG - Portable Network Graphics

-PNG files are a format that contains bitmapped or raster images.
-The PNG image format was created to take over from the GIF format since they both can display transparent backgrounds.
-An additional similarity between these two formats is that they both offer lossless compression.
+PNG files are bitmapped or raster image files.
+The PNG format was created to replace the GIF format, since both support transparent backgrounds.
+Another similarity is that both formats use lossless compression.

-Unlike GIF images, files with the PNG extension do not support animation.
-Since PNG is not patented, you can work on images that have the .png file extension in any image editing software without any licensing problems.
+Unlike GIF images, PNG files do not support animation.
+Since PNG is not patented, you can edit .png images in any image editing software without licensing issues.

-Image files with a PNG extension include a transparency channel (8-bit), while also supporting 24-bit RGB color palettes, RGB images, and grayscale.
-PNG files were introduced to make the transfer of images on the web a lot easier – making it a popular image format among web designers and graphic designers.
+PNG image files include an 8-bit transparency channel and support 24-bit RGB color palettes, RGB images, and grayscale.
+PNG was introduced to make sharing images on the web easier, so it is widely used by web and graphic designers.

-Here's a small list of programs that can open PNG documents:
+Here is a short list of programs that can open PNG files:

 • Microsoft Windows Photos